HwnagYujeong0808/AI_Team5/README.md

 # AI_Team5
 This is a GitHub repository for a team project in an Artificial Intelligence class.
-+ **Google Drive containing all our code files, datasets, and models**: https://drive.google.com/drive/folders/15xNLqFqYo6bK5Jg3ehTNBYbANsL_2Cu8?usp=drive_link
+> **Google Drive containing all our code files, datasets, and models**: https://drive.google.com/drive/folders/15xNLqFqYo6bK5Jg3ehTNBYbANsL_2Cu8?usp=drive_link

+> Team members: 20102128 Yujung Hwang, 17102063 Yooseok Lee, 17102047 Jihoon Moon

 ## Motivation for the project and an explanation of the problem statement
 > Motivation for the project